benediktwerner/FormulaManager/README.md

 - This should automatically open a browse window.
 If not go to `http://localhost:3000`
 - The page will auto-reload on changes to JavaScript files
 - The flask server serves the formula from the `test_formula.yml` file.

+## Migrate changes to SUSE Manager
+Changes necessary to integrate this into SUSE Manager can be found in the file [suma-info.md](suma-info.md).